Jabb Love Hua: Plot

-The show starts with Aanya Shroff (Priya Badlani), a girl born with silver spoon in her mouth, accidentally making an undesirable wish and her whole family gets in trouble and run from the town and they end into a village where Raghu (Sudeep Sahir), a villager boy lived.
+OBS starts with Aanya Shroff (Priya Badlani), a girl born with silver spoon in her mouth, accidentally making an undesirable wish and her whole family gets in trouble and run from the town and they end into a village where Raghu (Sudeep Sahir), a villager boy lived.
 When Aanya encounters Raghu, both are disappointed by each other's behaviour and end up fighting.
 But gradually both start falling for the other and their fights become the string that attach each other.
 Bhola (Rahul Lohani), Raghu's best friend fall in love with Isha, Aanya's sister who is jealous of Aanya.
 The series depict their love story as a city girl falls for a villager and she accepts the village lifestyle.

 It was produced by DJ's A Creative Unit producers Deeya and Tony Singh, who shot to fame with their show 'Banegi Apni Baat' on Zee TV and Jassi Jaisi Koi Nahi on Sony TV.